isaqc-official/isaqc-official.github.io/_news/announcement_12.md

 date: 2025-08-12 17:00:00+0530
 inline: false
 related_posts: false
+description: Intro to Clubs - Quantum Tic Tac Toe Tournament
 ---
 Hey all,

 Hey newcomers and quantum enthusiasts.
 We are back with a new game this semester!
 Want an edge?
-Check this rulebook out, start practicing and be the saanp :)
+Check [this rulebook](https://www.cs.ru.nl/bachelors-theses/2025/Dieks_Scholten___1098110___Playing_Quantum_Tic-Tac-Toe.pdf) out, start practicing and be the saanp :)

 Exciting prizes await the winners!